 Other patients fall into a routine of symptomatic treatment using any number of different pain relief methods.
 The best of these, such as most holistic treatment options, drain the patient’s financial resources and only provide temporary relief.
 The worst of these methods, such as long-term pain management drug use, can change the patient into an addict suffering from numerous harmful side effects of their many pills.
 Regardless of the exact path a patient has followed to reach this point, the destination is the same.

 It is often said that there are many paths up the mountain, but they all reach the same summit.
 In this case, the summit is a lonely and painful place where the patient must wait, suffer and put their life on hold.
 There is no point to the waiting, since all the treatments have already failed.
 There is just pain, fear, anxiety, anger, sadness and of course, the topic of this article: depression.
 Once a patient reaches this mindset, the hope for a cure is beyond even their most vivid and inspired dreams.

 I truly understand what it is like to live with back pain.
 My suffering lasted 18 years, which were supposed to be the best years of my young adult life.
-I found a cure for a few years, then the pain returned and remains my most dependable companion.
+I was extremely fortunate to be able to fully cure my pain.

 I am an upbeat and positive individual, but even I was emotionally drained by my back ache torment.
 I suffered bouts of short-term back pain depression frequently, especially towards the end of my first 2 decades of misery.
 As my suffering became worse, I knew I had reached a crossroads in my life.
 I realized that the path I decided upon would alter my future forever.
 Back pain was telling me loud and clear that it was the winner and I should just acknowledge defeat.
 I had tried my best to beat it, but I had lost.